 Founder & Director, P2P Foundation

 Michel Bauwens is the founder and director of the P2P Foundation and collaborates with a group of global researchers to explore peer production, governance, and property.
-Michel is also the research director of CommonsTransition.org. - a platform for policy development aimed towards a society of the Commons, and a founding member of the Commons Strategies Group ( with Silke Helfrich and David Bollier), which organises major global conferences on the commons and economics.
-He has (co-)published various books and reports in English, Dutch and French, such as (with Vasilis Kostakis), ‘Network Society and Future Scenarios for a Collaborative Economy’.
-Michel currently lives in Chiang Mai, Thailand, and last spring he crafted a Commons Transition Plan for the city of Ghent in Belgium, after working on a similar project for Ecuador in 2014.
-For the next three years, he will advise SMart, a fast growing European labour mutual for autonomous workers, seeking welfare reform (commonfare), while looking into biocapacity-based, contributive accounting mechanisms.
+Michel is also the research director of CommonsTransition.org. - a platform for policy development aimed towards a society of the Commons, and a founding member of the Commons Strategies Group, which organises major global conferences on the commons and economics.
+He has published various books, including (with Vasilis Kostakis), ‘Network Society and Future Scenarios for a Collaborative Economy’.

 Founder of Saladorama